Role & Background

 Important Disclaimer

-James Hartley's review of Law-Trust.com content does not constitute legal advice, does not create an attorney-client relationship, and is not a substitute for qualified legal counsel in your jurisdiction.
+Content reviewed by James Hartley does not constitute legal advice, does not create an attorney-client relationship, and is not a substitute for qualified legal counsel in your jurisdiction.
+Law-Trust.com is a comparison publisher, not a law firm.
 If you have a complex estate planning situation — business ownership, blended families, multi-state assets, special needs beneficiaries — consult a licensed attorney in your state.